keptenkurk/pyTTNmap/README.md

 unique gateways which received a packet and the longest distance recorded in the entire session.
 This data is then displayed on the TTN tracker itself.

-#Following steps will be performed after reboot:
+# Following steps will be performed after reboot:
-1.Led falshes RED while waiting for WiFi (if configured) 2.Display initializes at all "0"
+1. Led falshes RED while waiting for WiFi (if configured)
+2. Display initializes at all "0"
-3.Led flashes YELLOW while waiting for OTAA registration on the LoRa network.
+3. Led flashes YELLOW while waiting for OTAA registration on the LoRa network.
 Depending on nearby gateway availability this may take a while
-4.Led flashes BLUE while waiting for GPS fix.
+4. Led flashes BLUE while waiting for GPS fix.
 Depending on the skyview this might take a while.
-5.Led flashes GREEN.
+5. Led flashes GREEN.
 Yes!
 You're there.
 The location will be sent roughly every 10 seconds.
 While sending and waiting for a reply from the network the led will be PURPLE
-6.Received data will be shown on the display and the time should show the actual UTC time.
+6. Received data will be shown on the display and the time should show the actual UTC time.
 During LoRa transmit/receive the time will stop for a few seconds.